(Tips from your Graduate Administrator!)

 - Once a defense date is established, the candidate must contact the Undergraduate Coordinator or the Chair's Assistant, who have the access to reserve a room for the defense meeting.

-- The candidate provides Graduate Coordinator* or Undergraduate Coordinator with following information for formal notification to the Dietrich School and to be listed on the University Events Calendar.
+- The candidate provides Graduate Administrator* or Undergraduate Coordinator with following information for formal notification to the Dietrich School and to be listed on the University Events Calendar.

 - In addition to the Defense Cards, the student presents the ETD Approval Form to the committee for their signatures at the defense.
 Approval signatures of the advisor(s) are required after any revisions.